lean-delivery/ansible-role-aem-node/README.md

 - supports multiple publishing instances for one authoring
 - can create aem groups with predefined permissions
 - can create aem user accounts
+- can install and configure Amazon S3 and Azure Data Stores for binary data

 Requirements